CitizenDeveloper/scavenger_hunt/sample_01.md

 # Questions

+-M-
+Which line is responsible for ensuring that the credit card expiration month and year are both numbers (as opposed to some arbitrary text, for example)?

+  ___enter line number___

+Hints:
+- credit card month and year must both be numbers
+- programmers are specific about numbers and distinguish between integers and floating point numbers
+- credit cards with non integer months and years would be invalidated by this code

+-E-
+What data can we infer is NOT collected by the system in order to register a new credit card?

+  ___multiple choice___

+  - name
+  - billing zipcode
+  - card number
+  - expiration month and year

+Hints:
+- this code includes lines that explicitly create a new credit card

+-E-
-1. How many credit cards are supported by Stripe?
+How many credit card types are supported by this system?

-2. What substitution occurs when `jquery.payment` refers to `amex`?
+  __enter a number__

+Hints:
+- this code explicitly defines the types of cards supported

+-H-
-3. When can a payment not be credited?
+When can a payment not be credited?

   - when the payment is incomplete or credit is owed
   - when the payment is complete and credit is not owed
   - when the payment is incomplete or credit is owed or zero credit is allowed
   - no payments can be credited

+Hints:
-4. Where is this code executed?
+- the ability to credit a payment is explicitly defined in this code
-  - the browser
-  - the server
-  - the command line
-  - this is not code, this is just encoded data
+- the rules for being able to credit a customer are all bundled close together
+- comments are used by developers to help clarify complex decisions made by the system